 The Indian electric scooter market has matured remarkably.
 In 2026, monthly EV two-wheeler registrations crossed 1.5 lakh units for the first time, and the competition among top brands has never been fiercer.
 This guide cuts through the marketing noise.
+If this is your first electric vehicle, our guide to choosing your first EV in India is a useful companion read.

 The Top 5 Electric Scooters of 2026